Fecal microbiota transplantation restores gut microbiota diversity in children with active Crohn's disease: a prospective trial

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-patients given FMT treatment after ten weeks
+Patients given fecal microbiota transplantation treatment after Ten weeks

 Group 1 sample size Number of subjects in the case (exposed) group